qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/unit_testing.rst

 But the Test Runner framework can be deployed for your *own application*.
 It provides a GUI, a layer of infrastructure and a certain interface for arbitrary test classes.
 You can write your own test classes and take advantage of the Test Runner environment.

-  * ` <http://qooxdoo.org/documentation/general/test_tools>`_ -- an overview over test tools and approaches
+* `Test Tools <http://qooxdoo.org/documentation/general/test_tools>`_ -- an overview over test tools and approaches
 * :doc:`frame_apps_testrunner`  -- how to deploy the Testrunner component for your own application
 * :doc:`framework_unit_testing` -- a developer's notebook about unit testing of the qooxdoo framework